-The Delaware Office of the State Bank Commissioner requires cashers of checks, drafts or money orders to post $5,000 surety bonds.
+The Delaware Office of the State Bank Commissioner requires cashers of checks, drafts, or money orders to post $5,000 surety bonds.

-Call 1 (800) 308-4358, or submit a bond request to get started!
+Call 1 (800) 308-4358 or submit a bond request to get started!
 SuretyBonds.com makes the bonding process fast and easy.

-Why do I need this bond?
+Why do I need a Delaware check-cashing bond?